MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/create-a-receive-connector-to-receive-messages-from-an-internal-exchange-server-exchange-2013-help.md

 ﻿---
-title: 'Create a Receive connector to receive messages from an internal Exchange server: Exchange 2013 Help'
+title: 'Create a Receive connector to receive messages from an internal Exchange server'
 TOCTitle: Create a Receive connector to receive messages from an internal Exchange server ms:assetid: 546cead9-7a2d-4332-a5f6-35343d56c619 ms:mtpsurl: https://technet.microsoft.com/en-us/library/JJ657448(v=EXCHG.150)